flaviasimoes13/DW_finalboss/README.md

 npm run start

-The app will be available at http://localhost:3000.
+The app will be available at http://localhost:3000 by default, unless the terminal says otherwise.

 ## Project Structure